• Skip to primary navigation

 • ¼ cup dry white wine like a Sauvignon Blanc

-• 2 tightly packed tbsp fresh parsley minced
+• 2 tablespoon fresh parsley minced

 • Fresh lemon juice